tobias0409/riscv-instruction-decoder-visualizer/README.md

 - **rvcodec.js** is distributed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).

 We are grateful to LupLab for their foundational work, which made this project possible.

-## How to Use
-1. Enter a RISC-V instruction in binary or hexadecimal format.
-2. The tool decodes the instruction and displays the step-by-step decoding process.

 ## Contributing
 Contributions are welcome!
 If you would like to enhance the tool or report issues, please feel free to open an issue or submit a pull request.